cmpx0sec/OverTheWire-CTF-s/Bandit/Level-02.md

 ---

 ## 📝 Steps Taken
-The file in the home directory has spaces in its name which means it must be handled diffrentley when using the **cat** command.
+The file in the home directory has spaces in its name, which means it must be handled differently when using the **cat** command.

 ## 💡Solution:
 When a filename contains spaces, wrap the filename in quotation marks ("")